apocaliss92/scrypted-advanced-notifier/README.md

 - Set a `Custom text` if a specific text should be applied.
 By default detection rules will use the texts defined in the plugin tab `Texts`, many placeholder are available to enrich the content
 - Check `Enable AI to generate descriptions` if you want to let AI generate a description text out of the image.
 AI settings are available on the plugin page under the AI, currently supported: GoogleAi, OpenAi, Claude, Groq
 - Set `CLIP Description` to use semantic search and filter out even more detections.
 It will be applied at the very end of the chain, when all the filters already had effect.
 Set `CLIP confidence level` to finetune the confidence level of the search
+- Set `AI filter` to send the image to the choosen AI tool to confirm the input prompt
 - Set `Image post processing` to process notification images:
   - MarkBoundaries will drawn a coloured rectangle around the detected object
   - Crop will crop the image around the detected object